informationretrievalunit/treeminder/README.md

 - tries to open resource from absolute or relative path or web-based url when provided (for example ./treemind32.png or https://www.youtube.com/watch?v=pOeig6_aAtE)
 - recognized resources (as long as browser supports too): bmp, jpeg, jpg, png, svg, gif, webp, webm, mov, ogg, mp4, mp3, wav, wave, aac
 - lets saving and loading the map as encrypted binary file (doesn't save any resources)
+- and provides a few color themes for different tastes

 # restrictions
 - each node can have up to 8 nodes